 He has mastered different genres to such an extent that you might not have realised that some of his films were even made by the same person.
 Who would, after all, assume A Few Good Men was linked to This is Spinal Tap?
 Or that Misery had anything to do with The Princess Bride?
 Or even that When Harry Met Sally was directed by the same man as Stand By Me?

 Reiner directed them all.

 Reiner has a long background in comedy.
 His father Carl Reiner was a noted US comedy star (now in his nineties) and directed the Steve Martin classic The Man With Two Brains.
 And like Ron Howard, Rob Reiner was a familiar face to US TV audiences long before he became a director.
-He was a regular on the long running Seventies US comedy show All In The Family.
+He was a regular on the long-running Seventies US comedy show, All In The Family.
 This is reflected in the fact that a good number of Reiner’s films have been comedies.
-But even these have tended not to be very similar to each other.

 Just take a look at this list of Reiner’s incredible output between 1984 and 1996.
 Chances are, at least one of your favourite movies will be here:

 Reiner himself plays interviewer/director Marty DiBergi in this celebrated rock documentary parody about a fictional English band famed for their punctuality and their tendency to lose drummers: one spontaneously combusts on stage.
 Another chokes to death on vomit (somebody else’s vomit).

 Nigel: “It really puts perspective on things though, doesn’t it?”

 David: “Too much.
 There’s too much fucking perspective now”.

 The Sure Thing (1985)

 A lesser spotted Reiner but still very much a cult favourite, this stars John Cusack and future ER actor, Anthony Edwards and centres round a college road trip.